 Temperature

 Like other cacti or succulent species, Mammillaria can tolerate high-heat environments.
 They do well in the day temperature range from 22°C to 30°C and more.
-Night temperature between 15°C and 20°C suits the temperature requirement.
-These plants are also cold-tolerant but the cold draft is a big \’No\’.
-For Mammillaria, it\’s hard to survive in freezing temperatures or stormy climate situations
+Night temperature between 15°C to 20°C suits the temperature requirement.
+These plants are also cold-tolerant but extreme cold draft harms the stable growth of the cacti.
+For Mammillaria, it’s hard to survive in freezing temperatures or stormy climate situations

 High temperatures need frequent watering.
 Maintaining watering levels according to the temperature is a necessity to have the right moisture level.
 As a result, a cold climate or dormant period requires less water than a hot climate.